Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-faq.md

 ## Q: What is the Experience Cloud ID (ECID) used by the SDK when using both AEP Edge extensions and Adobe Solutions extensions?
 ### A: The Identity for Edge Network extension and the Identity for Experience Cloud ID Service extension each manage their own ECID.
+However, the two ECIDs are synced as part of the XDM IdentityMap.

 At first launch of the application after upgrading to the Identity for Edge Network extension, the existing ECID from the Identity for Experience Cloud ID Service extension is migrated to the Identity for Edge Network extension.
 In this case both extensions will have the same ECID value.